SajjadKiani/lighter_market_making/README.md

 *   `avellaneda-calculator`: Calculates optimal spreads and reservation prices.
 *   `find-trend`: Determines the market trend using the Supertrend indicator.
 *   `market-maker`: Executes the trading strategy.

+By default, it uses 25% of available capital per order (configurable via `CAPITAL_USAGE_PERCENT`).
+It can use leverage (1 by default = no leverage); for example, if your account has 100$ and you set leverage to 2, it will apply 2x leverage and use 25% of the leveraged amount ($200 * 0.25 = $50) per order.

 ### Stopping the Bot